 1. What is California’s dog bite statute?

-California’s dog bite statute is California Civil Code 3342.
-This statute makes a dog owner strictly liable for their dog’s bites if they happened in public or where the victim had a lawful right to be.
+California’s dog bite law is California Civil Code 3342.
+This statute makes a dog owner strictly liable for their dog’s bites if:

-To prove a case under California’s dog bite statute, dog bite victims have to show:
+To prove a case under California dog bite law, victims have to show:

 - The defendant owned the dog,